 But, his last venture into the borax mining industry, while initially very successful allowing him to corner the industry, would prove to be his ruin in the end.
-In the early 1880s, Coleman began to invest heavily into the booming borax mines in Death Valley.
+In the early 1880s, Coleman began to invest heavily in the booming borax mines in Death Valley.

 Borax was first discovered in Death Valley in 1881 by Aaron and Rose Winters, whose holdings were immediately bought by Coleman and for $20,000.
 He subsequently formed the Greenland Salt and Borax Mining Company, which in 1882, began operating as the Harmony Borax Works.
 That same year, he also discovered hydrous calcium borate in Death Valley.
 It was named colemanite for its discoverer.

 Coleman also purchased the 40-acre Greenland Ranch (later known as the Furnace Creek Ranch) immediately to the south, making it a supply point for his men and stock.
 There, he developed a virtual oasis from water that flowed from Furnace Creek.